 That seemed a bit harsh, but then I stopped myself from interfering.
-This was a family affair, and Leonard been testing the boundaries all too much lately.
+This was a family affair, and Leonard had been testing the boundaries all too much lately.

 The teen looked sick to his stomach, but he obeyed, slowly bringing his hand to his face where he sniffed his fingers.
 “It smells coppery.”

-"That's blood.
+“That’s blood.
 Blood keeps us all alive.
 Do you know how much this hurts?
-Like a razor sharp son of a bitch.
-I'm bleeding, which weakens me.
-But I don't have time to slow down.
+Like a razor-sharp son of a bitch.
+I’m bleeding, which weakens me.
+But I don’t have time to slow down.
 Every life in this camp depends on each of us doing our part.
-Every breath we take depends on each one of us doing what we're asked to.
-We can't afford to have you go running off half-cocked.
-If you do, I guarantee you, you're going to put somebody's life in danger.
-Because all the enthusiasm in the world won't matter and you'll end up being the one who needs rescuing.
-When we get to Verdanya, I'll teach you to fight-"
+Every breath we take depends on each one of us doing what we’re asked to.
+We can’t afford to have you go running off half-cocked.
+If you do, I guarantee you’re going to put somebody’s life in danger.
+Because all the enthusiasm in the world won’t matter and you’ll end up being the one who needs rescuing.
+When we get to Verdanya, I’ll teach you to fight—”

 “Jason—” Shevron didn’t look happy at all.

-"Quiet, Shevron.
+“Quiet, Shevron.
 Things have changed.
-They weren't easy to begin with, but Seattle's fighting a horde of zombies right now and we're stuck out in the middle of the wilderness.
+They weren’t easy to begin with, but Seattle’s fighting a horde of zombies right now and we’re stuck out in the middle of the wilderness.
 We have to adapt.
-Len should know how to defend himself."
-Jason turned back to Len.
-"And one more thing: don't let me ever hear you talking back to your mother again.
-I can argue with her because I'm her brother and we're both adults.
-You, on the other hand, keep your nose clean.
-Do you understand me?"
+Len should know how to defend himself.”
+Jason turned back to his nephew.
+“And one more thing: don’t let me ever hear you talking back to your mother again.
+I can argue with her because I’m her brother and we’re both adults.
+You, on the other hand, have to keep your nose clean.
+Do you understand me?”

 Leonard let out a long sigh, but finally nodded.
 He was caught in the throes of growing up.
-Jason and Shevron had inherited their parents' pale complexion and light hair, but Len was golden brown, the color of his father, and his eyes were dark and rich.
-His hair was blonde thanks to a bottle, but he was his father's child in many ways, including that the human nature had come through rather than the hawk-shifter.
-And except for the fact that his father had abandoned both Shevron and his unborn child long before Len entered the world.
+Jason and Shevron had inherited their parents’ pale complexion and light hair, but Len was golden brown, the color of his father, and his eyes were dark and rich.
+His hair was blond thanks to a bottle, but he was his father’s child in many ways, including the human nature that had come through rather than the hawk-shifter.
+And except for the fact that his father had abandoned both Shevron and his unborn child long before Len had entered the world.
 Regardless of his arguments with Shevron, Leonard was devoted to her and his uncle.

 “I’ll play by the rules, Uncle J.”